-Join Richard Harrington for an in-depth discussion in this video White balance, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video White balance, part of Learning the Nikon D600 and D610.

 Not all light is the same.…Different light sources shine…with different color temperatures.…For example, if you're shooting…under fluorescent lights, these tend to run a bit cooler…while candle flames are considered warm.…The human eye can automatically compensate for these changes…but your camera needs a little bit of help.…The camera needs to be calibrated…based upon the lighting conditions.…To do this, you're going to change…the white balance on your camera.…Simply press the white balance button…and turn the main command dial…to the appropriate setting.…